hyperledger-labs/splice/README.md

    2. Create a Canton patch file capturing all our changes relative to that `./scripts/diff-canton.sh $PATH_TO_CANTON_OSS/ > canton.patch`
    3. Undo our changes: `git apply '--exclude=canton/community/app/src/test/resources/examples/*' --directory=canton -R canton.patch`
       The exclusion is because those files are under a symlink and we don’t want to change them twice.
-   4. Create a commit to ease review, `git add canton/ && git commit -m"Undo our changes"`
+   4. Create a commit to ease review, `git add canton/ && git commit -m"Undo our changes" --no-verify`
 3. Checkout the commit of the Canton OSS repo to which you have decided to upgrade in Step 1.2
 4. Execute the following steps in your Canton Network Node repo:
    1. Copy the Canton changes: `./scripts/copy-canton.sh $PATH_TO_CANTON_OSS`
-   2. Create a commit to ease review, `git add canton/ && git commit -m"Bump Canton commit"`
+   2. Create a commit to ease review, `git add canton/ && git commit -m"Bump Canton commit" --no-verify`
    3. Reapply our changes `git apply '--exclude=canton/community/app/src/test/resources/examples/*' --directory=canton --reject canton.patch`.
-   4. Create a commit to ease review `git add canton/ && git reset '*.rej' && git commit -m"Reapply our changes"`
+   4. Create a commit to ease review `git add canton/ && git reset '*.rej' && git commit -m"Reapply our changes" --no-verify`
    5. Bump the SDK/Canton versions in the following places:
       1. The current Canton commit in this `README.md`
       2. Set `version` in `CantonDependencies.scala` to the SDK version from Step 1.2